ruapotato/Lavinder/docs/manual/hacking.rst

 =======================

-Occasionally, a bug will be low level enough to require an ``xtrace`` of Qtile's conversations with the X server.
+Occasionally, a bug will be low level enough to require an ``xtrace`` of Lavinder's conversations with the X server.
 To capture one of these, create an ``xinitrc`` or similar file with:

 .. code-block:: bash

   exec xtrace lavinder >> ~/lavinder.log

-This will put the xtrace output in Qtile's logfile as well.
+This will put the xtrace output in Lavinder's logfile as well.
 You can then demonstrate the bug, and paste the contents of this file into the bug report.

 Coding style